Eysiger/uNavINS/README.md

 # Usage

 ## Installation
 This library requires [Eigen](https://github.com/bolderflight/Eigen) to compile.
 First download or clone [Eigen](https://github.com/bolderflight/Eigen) into your Arduino/libraries folder, then download or clone this library into your Arduino/libraries folder.
-Additionally, this library requires IMU measurements and GPS measurements.
-For the included examples, an [MPU-9250 IMU](https://github.com/bolderflight/MPU9250) is used with a [uBlox GPS](https://github.com/bolderflight/UBLOX), and their libraries will need to be installed as well.
+Additionally, this library requires IMU measurements, barometer altitude measurments and GPS measurements.
+For the included examples, an [MPU-9250 IMU](https://github.com/bolderflight/MPU9250) is used with a [uBlox GPS](https://github.com/bolderflight/UBLOX) and a [BMP280](https://github.com/adafruit/Adafruit_BMP280_Library), and their libraries will need to be installed as well.

 XXX - Finally, because this library is using accelerometers and magnetometers as a measurement update, the IMU used should be well calibrated.